SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec MDM3300.md

 ### General

-On the left side of the page you can see the settings for the transmission connection.The right side shows the numbers of all the transmitted or dropped packages, bytes and frames.
+On the left side of the page you can see the settings for the transmission connection.
+The right side shows the numbers of all the transmitted or dropped packages, bytes and frames.

 ### Alarm Overview